Clustering the Data-Tier Server

 You manage a cluster through the Cluster Administrator snap-in that is installed with Windows Server 2003, Enterprise Edition or Datacenter Edition.
-During installation, SQL Server provides resources to both nodes of the cluster.
+During installation, SQL Server 2005 provides resources to both nodes of the cluster.

 The setup for SQL Server recognizes clusters and manages the installation to the active and passive nodes for you.

 Before you install Team Foundation Server in a cluster, you must prepare the cluster for installation.
 For example, you must change settings for the SQL Server services to run automatically.
-For more information, see the topic "Configuring Servers for Team Foundation Server Setup," "Checklist: Team Foundation Server Cluster Deployment," and "Install Team Foundation Server Databases on a Cluster" in the Team Foundation Server Installation Guide.
+For more information, see the topics "User Accounts Required for Team Foundation Server Setup," "Checklist: Team Foundation Server Cluster Deployment," and "Install Team Foundation Server Databases on a Cluster" in the Team Foundation Server Installation Guide.

-The resource points to a script file that updates Domain Name System (DNS) addresses and explicitly establishes connections between the tiers.
+The resource points to a script file that updates the DNS and explicitly establishes connections between the tiers.
 A generic script resource is a .wsh file that implements the interface Microsoft Windows Management Instrumentation (WMI) that is used by Clustering API services.
-For more information about the Cluster API and cluster resource files, see "Server Cluster API Reference" on the Microsoft Web site.
+For more information about the Cluster API and cluster resource files, see "Server Cluster API Reference" (http://go.microsoft.com/fwlink/?LinkID=82329).

-For more information and an example of how to explicitly restart the connections on failover, see the topic "How to: Prepare a Server for Accelerated Recovery in a Cluster" in the Team Foundation Server Installation Guide.
+For more information and an example of how to explicitly restart the connections on failover, see the topic "How to: Accelerate Server Recovery in a Cluster" in the Team Foundation Server Installation Guide.

 By default, the user account used when the cluster was created becomes the Cluster Service Account.